tetrabiodistributed/project-tetra/02_Development/3WayOring/3WayValve/readme.md

 Based on request here: https://helpfulengineering.slack.com/archives/C0103QJMA84/p1584585757410000?thread_ts=1584527911.256500&cid=C0103QJMA84

 Valve design created that supports airflow in any 2 of the 3 ports.
 Utilizes 2 3D printed parts, a M3x6 screw and M3x8 washer.
+Substitue with #4-40 screw and #4 washer.

 Latest version is now 4 parts.